Glass Siren Studio official wax seal stamp for the provenance cards sent out with each silkscreen print.

 The production of Glass Siren Studio's promotion cards.
 3mm thick greyboard.
 Hand silkscreen printed transmitter artwork.

-Charcoal and silver Dilations silkscreen print in 50cm x 70cm Habitat frame.
+Charcoal and silver Dilations silkscreen print in a 50cm x 70cm Habitat uk wall art frame.
 I tend to mount the prints I keep for myself directly to the manilla backboard the frame is supplied with.
 I get asked about this a lot so thought worth mentioning here.
 The frames are just slightly bigger than the sheet size of the SRA2 prints I tend to produce.
-This gives the artwork a bit of breaking space around the edges.
+This gives the artwork a bit of breathing space around the edges which i tend to prefer.